Pop Culture Madness!

 At the height of their popularity, in 1987, 22 percent of all mattress sales in the US were waterbed mattresses.

-On November 22, two television stations in Chicago, IL, were hijacked within the course of three hours.
-The hijacker dressed to resemble Max Headroom, a fictional British artificial intelligence character from the mid 80's.
-To this day neither the hijacker nor any accomplices have been found.
+On November 22, two television stations in Chicago, IL, were hijacked within three hours.
+The hijacker dressed to resemble Max Headroom, a fictional British artificial intelligence character from the mid-80s.
+To this day, neither the hijacker nor any accomplices have been found.

-Singer/songwriter Debbie 'Foolish Beat' Gibson vs Tiffany who sand Tommy James' I Think We're Alone Now.
+Singer/songwriter Debbie ‘Foolish Beat‘ Gibson vs Tiffany, who sang Tommy James’ I Think We’re Alone Now.

-(not really much of a feud, they barely knew each other)
+(It was not much of a feud; they barely knew each other.)

-After two and a half seasons, David and Maddie had sex on TV's Moonlighting, losing the sexual tension.
+After two and a half seasons, David and Maddie had sex on TV’s Moonlighting, losing the sexual tension.
 Then, the audience stopped watching the show.
-Stars Bruce Willis and Cybil Shepard were barely speaking in real life at this point.
+At this point, Stars Bruce Willis and Cybil Shepard were barely speaking in real life.

 RIP, Scandals, Sad and Odd News

-Jim Bakker resigned as host of the PTL (Praise The Lord) Club in 1987, after a scandal involving former secretary Jessica Hahn.
+Jim Bakker resigned as the PTL (Praise The Lord) Club host in 1987, after a scandal involving former secretary Jessica Hahn.

-In NYC in 1987 the number of people bitten by squirrels: 95.
-The number of people bitten by other people in NYC that year: 1600.
+In NYC in 1987, the number of people bitten by squirrels was 95.
+The number of people bitten by other people in NYC that year 1600.

-In 1987, FBI agent Robert Hanssen was tasked by his superiors to find a mole within the agency after the FBI's moles in the KGB were caught.
-In reality, he was the mole, working with the KGB since 1979.
+In 1987, his superiors tasked the FBI agent Robert Hanssen to find a mole within the agency after the FBI’s moles in the KGB were caught.
+He was the mole, working with the KGB since 1979.

 Spokane, Washington's Keyboard Cat (real name: Fatso) died in 1987.

-Actor Matthew Broderick killed 2 women due to careless driving in 1987 while on vacation in Ireland.
+Actor Matthew Broderick killed two women due to careless driving in 1987 while on vacation in Ireland.
 He was ordered to pay $175 and served no time in prison.

 Robert "Budd" Dwyer was a former Pennsylvania politician who, on January 22, committed suicide by shooting himself in the mouth with a handgun during a live televised press conference.
 It inspired Filter's song Hey Man, Nice Shot.

-Iran-Contra - Reagan security advisor Ollie North was part of a plan to help anti-communist Contra guerrillas in Nicaragua with funds from Iran which directly (or indirectly) got hostages out of Iran.
-Isreal may or may not have been involved as well.
+Iran-Contra – Reagan security advisor Ollie North was part of a plan to help anti-communist Contra guerrillas in Nicaragua with funds from Iran, which directly (or indirectly) got hostages out of Iran.
+Israel may or may not have been involved as well.
 It was much more confusing than it sounds here.

 Firsts and the Biggest Christmas Gifts